-- Working Party 7D (Radio Astronomy) of the ITU has developed a recommendation on spectral lines of astrophysical interest up to 1,000 GHz. - The relevant recommendation is ITU-R RA.314-10 - The list of lines is considered relatively stable and vetted by the astronomical community, although feedback is always welcome - The list is based upon the work of the IAU Division X's Working Group on Astrophysically Important Spectral Lines (Meets at the IAU GA, Aug 7, Session 1) - The Recommendation is updated following the IAU GA, if the list is modified.
+- Working Party 7D (Radio Astronomy) of the ITU has developed a recommendation on spectral lines of astrophysical interest up to 1,000 GHz (Rec.
+ITU-R RA.314-10) - This list of lines is considered relatively stable and vetted by the astronomical community, although feedback is always welcome - Based upon the work of the IAU Division X's Working Group on Astrophysically Important Spectral Lines - The Recommendation will be updated following the IAU GA, if the list is modified.